In Your Community

-- In the fall of 2011, we held our latest Citizens’ Academy, bringing together a diverse group of business and community leaders to learn firsthand about our operations and programs.
-Our Citizens’ Academy program not only demystifies our work, but it also creates new channels for working together and sharing information.
+- In the fall of 2014, we held our latest Citizens Academy, bringing together a diverse group of business and community leaders to learn firsthand about our operations and programs.
+Our Citizens Academy program not only demystifies our work, but it also creates new channels for working together and sharing information.

-- The next International Conference on Cyber Security (ICCS), a joint effort between the FBI and Fordham University, will be held in January 2012.
-The conference brings together global leaders and representatives from more than 40 countries to discuss emerging cyber threats and enforcement at Fordham University’s Lincoln Center campus.
+- The International Conference on Cyber Security (ICCS), a joint effort between the FBI and Fordham University, was held in August 2014.
+The conference brought together global leaders and representatives from more than 40 countries to discuss emerging cyber threats and enforcement at Fordham University’s Lincoln Center campus.

-Speakers Bureau.
-The New York Division offers speakers for schools, businesses, minority groups, and civic organizations throughout the community on a variety of topics, including terrorism, violent crime, organized crime and drugs, frauds and scams, identity theft, hate crimes/civil rights, victim assistance, and careers within the FBI.
-To schedule a speaker, submit your request in writing to the Community Outreach Coordinator at least one month in advance.
-Please fax your completed Speaker Request Form to Dennis J. Bolles at
+Speakers Bureau - The New York Division offers speakers for schools, businesses, minority groups, and civic organizations throughout the community on a variety of topics, including terrorism, violent crime, organized crime and drugs, frauds and scams, identity theft, hate crimes/civil rights, victim assistance, and careers within the FBI.
+To schedule a speaker, submit your request in writing to the community outreach coordinator at least one month in advance.
+Please fax your completed Speaker Request Form to at

-FBI Citizens’ Academies.
-The Citizens’ Academy program brings together a diverse group of business and community leaders to learn firsthand about our operations and programs.
+FBI Citizens Academy - The Citizens Academy program brings together a diverse group of business and community leaders to learn firsthand about our operations and programs.
 This not only demystifies our work, it also creates new channels for working together and sharing information.
-We plan to begin our next Citizens’ Academy in September 2013.
-There is a high demand for this program, and those who are interested in attending should submit an application no later than May 31, 2013.
-Applications can be requested by e-mailing Evelyn Vera.
+Our next Citizens Academy will be held in September 2015.
+There is a high demand for this program, and those who are interested in attending should submit an application no later than May 31, 2015.
+Applications can be requested by e-mailing .

-Explorers Post #2060.
-Law Enforcement Explorers is a youth program that exposes young members of the community between the ages of 14 and 20 to the possibility of a law enforcement career.
+Exploring Post #2060 - Law Enforcement Exploring is a youth program that exposes young members of the community between the ages of 14 and 20 to the possibility of a law enforcement career.
 The New York Field Office has worked to mentor high school students through FBI Exploring Post #2060, which is named the Lenny Hatton Memorial FBI Explorer Post in honor of FBI Special Agent Leonard Hatton, who died in the line of duty while assisting in the evacuation of the World Trade Center on September 11, 2001.
 The post was given the number 2060 in honor of Special Agent Hatton’s badge number.
 Visit the group’s website for more information about the Exploring program.

 Visit our national In Your Community website for more information about our overall outreach efforts and our work in other local FBI offices.